SONORAN SKY ELEMENTARY SCHOOL

 9.04 Budget Approval.
 A budget for the following fiscal year must be approved by members no later than the first PTO meeting of the school year.

 9.05 Signature Authority.
-Signatures of both the Treasurer and the President shall be required on any check in excess of Five Hundred Dollars ($500.00).
+Signatures of both the Treasurer and the President shall be required on all checks.

 9.06 Fiscal Year.
-Fiscal year shall end on the 30th of June in each year.
+The fiscal year shall end on the 30th of June in each year.

 9.07 Dissolution.
-This organization may be dissolved with previous notice (14 calendar days) to the membership and a two-thirds (⅔) vote of those present at the meeting.
+The PTO may be dissolved with notice (14 calendar days) to the membership and a two-thirds (2/3) vote of those present at the next general PTO meeting.

 9.08 Distribution Upon Dissolution.
 Upon termination or dissolution, any assets lawfully available for distribution shall be distributed to benefit one (1) or more educational purposes at Sonoran Sky Elementary School as described in Section 501(c)(3) of the 1986 Internal Revenue Code (or described in any corresponding provision of any successor statute).